 The WARA PS track focuses on Human-AI Teaming to enhance societal safety.
 Participants will learn and apply the Joint Control Framework (JCF), which describes interactions between human operators and autonomous, automated, and manual control systems, to analyze the humans role in autonomous systems.

-The track welcomes both technical and non-technical participants.
-Those without a technical background will focus on developing and analyzing scenarios related to regulation and prioritization.
+Students will focus on developing and analyzing scenarios related to regulation and prioritization.

 Lectures will complement the labs and exercises, culminating in a final demonstration on the last day of the summer school.
 To earn full credit, students must attend all lectures and complete assigned tasks.